Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - "> < >= <= == != === !==" returns a boolean whether the statement is ture or fales, can also be used on strings (based on unicode)
 - == != is not very reliable as it converts different data types to the same before comparing
 - === !== checks the data types as well as the value
+- when used for arrays, the operators actually compares the amount of memory allocated to the array (a reference is assigned to each array)
+    - hence, array1 will always be different from array2
+    - unless two variables are set to reference to the same array (pointing)

 ## Data (Primitive) Types
 1. Number